-- in the nature of upgrades or improvements to infrastructure that do not create capacity for additional preschool places - in the nature of general maintenance - in the nature of facilities which do not offer (or intend to offer) preschool programs for 3-year-old children - located outside South Australia - located in areas that are not suitably zoned for new build early childhood infrastructure (e.g., zoned for significant industry) - which fail to meet the requirements outlined in these guidelines or the assessment criteria - that have already signed a contract with a building contractor or commenced construction at the time of grant application - that do not align with value-for-money principles (see p.
-9) - that would proceed without state government support - that are more appropriately funded through other State or Commonwealth funding sources based on the nature of the proposed project (i.e. predominant focus other than creating preschool capacity) or the applicant's ability to access other finance (see more about the School Loans Scheme below).
+- in the nature of upgrades or improvements to infrastructure that do not create capacity for additional preschool places - in the nature of general maintenance - in the nature of facilities which do not offer (or intend to offer) preschool programs for 3-year-old children - located outside South Australia - located in areas that are not suitably zoned for new build early childhood infrastructure (e.g., zoned for significant industry) - which fail to meet the requirements outlined in these guidelines or the assessment criteria - where, at the time of the grant application, a contract for the proposed project has already been executed with a building contractor or construction has commenced - that do not align with value-for-money principles (see p.9) - that would proceed without state government support - that are more appropriately funded through other State or Commonwealth funding sources based on the nature of the proposed project (i.e. predominant focus other than creating preschool capacity) or the applicant's ability to access other finance (see more about the School and Preschool Loans Scheme below).